ZeeanVeljee/strategy-btc-dashboard/SETUP.md

-# Strategy Dashboard - Setup and Run Instructions
+# Strategy BTC Dashboard - Setup and Run Instructions

 ## Quick Start

-This guide will help you set up and run the Strategy Real BTC Per Share Dashboard locally.
+This guide will help you set up and run the Strategy BTC Dashboard locally.

 ## Prerequisites